Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 Mineral sunscreens create a shield over your skin.
 Also called physical sunscreen, they contain active ingredients, Zinc Oxide or Titanium Dioxide, that block and reflect the radiation before it reaches the skin.
 Usually thick, leaving a more or less white cast, mineral sunscreens are very stable and perform straight from the application.
 If containing Zinc Oxide, they also come with skincare benefits including anti-inflammatory effects, soothing completion and regulating breakouts, ideal for sensitive skin.

 Chemical sunscreens drink up the UV instead of your skin, dissipating the radiation.
-To work, the active ingredients, such as Oxybenzone, Avobenzone or Homosalate, need to be absorbed by the skin prior exposure, effective about twenty minutes after application.
-Light and transparent, chemical sunscreens produce no white cast, and glides on the skin while applying.
+To work, the active ingredients, such as Oxybenzone, Avobenzone or Homosalate, need to be absorbed by the skin prior to exposure, effective about twenty minutes after application.
+Light and transparent, chemical sunscreens produce no white cast and glide on the skin while applying.

 To learn more about the difference between mineral and chemical sunscreen, here is a clear overview.

 A general rule for both sunscreen types is the more volume you apply, the better protection you get.
-Consumer.org.nz, backed by the NZ Ministry of Health, recommends two teaspoons of sunscreen per leg, one teaspoon per arm, one for your back, one for your front and one for your face, Apply 15 to 20 minutes before heading in the sun, and slather again every two hours, particularly after water bathing.
-Also, remember sunscreen efficiency decreases in the water, even if labelled -hours resistant.
-If you spend time in the sea, a 4 hour water-resistant sunscreen might not last 30 minutes.
+The American Academy of Dermatology Association recommends approximately the amount of a shot glass of sunscreen to fully cover the body (1 ounce, or 30 ml or two tablespoons).
+If applying only on the face, I read ⅓ teaspoon, including ears, neck, temples and hairline, so enough to cover all of the previous.
+Apply 15 to 20 minutes before heading in the sun, and slather again every two hours, particularly after water bathing or sweating.
+Also, remember sunscreen efficiency decreases in the water, even if labelled as hours resistant.
+If you spend time in the sea, a 4-hour water-resistant sunscreen might not last 30 minutes.

 What is a reef-safe sunscreen?